Antenna Notes

 Ground

 I model linearly polarized antennas in free space to maximize generality and to facilitate comparsion among designs.
 Since ground may affect the azimuth pattern of highly directive designs, sometimes I show F/R curves for various antenna heights.
-I model circularly polarized designs over ground since their azimuth patterns vary with antenna height and ground quality due to differing horizontal and vertical ground-reflection coefficients.
+I always model circularly polarized designs over ground since their azimuth patterns depend on antenna height and ground constants.
 Models over ground are for flat earth with no obstructions.
-Results will differ for irregular terrain.

 Ground Perm Cond